 Co-I TSB Grant for Crowdsourcing Landuse Change in Hampshire (2013, £77k).

-Roles and Collaborations: Director for Education and Public Engagement, Sloan Digital Sky Survey
+Roles and Collaborations: Spokesperson, Sloan Digital Sky Survey IV

 Project Scientist for Galaxy Zoo

 Tom Melvin (PhD 2016, now working as a a Data Analyst for Hastings Direct)

 Lucy Newnham (2015-)

 Teaching responsibilities: I have previously contributed the Astronomy Content for "Applications of Physics and Space Science" (1st year course 2015-2017), and was the Unit Co-ordinator for "Computational Physics 2" (a second year course in 2016-2017).
 I have previously contributed to Mathematical Physics I, and distance learning courses for Maths.

 Publications from INSPIRE